MukurtuCMS/Mukurtu-CMS/themes/mukurtu_v4/README.md

 If you need something to be full bleed, but also need its contents to adhere to the grid with padding, you can use `layout--full-width-grid-no-padding` on the container, then use `layout--full-width-grid` on an additional wrapper around your grid items.

+## Breakpoints and Media Queries

+This theme uses the [`include-media` library](https://eduardoboucas.github.io/include-media/), which is imported directly into the theme, and can be used in your .scss files without any additional comfiguration.

+To use `include-media`, you can use the following syntax to wrap your styles:

+`@include media('<breakpoint>') {<styles go here>}`

+Example:

+`@include media('>=md') {color: var(--brand-text-color);}`

+This theme adheres to a specific set of breakpoints, which can be used in these media queries to control your styles.
+To find the available breakpoints, you can find the following file from the root of the theme:

+`components/00-base/breakpoints/_breakpoints.scss`

 ## Icons

 The icons used on the site can be found in the `images` folder of the theme.
 They will have .svg file extensions.